 Then, Prof. Gary Steiner presented a report from the University Review Committee (see agenda).
 Given the great number of dossiers to be reviewed in the fall, the URC will employ specific review procedures during the 2005-2006 academic year.
 One of the key changes was identified as a move from all URC members reading the short file with a primary and secondary reader going through the entire dossier, to a subcommittee of three members now performing the task.
 Particular attention was drawn to item #6 now requiring the tabulation of course evaluations.
 The compilation of the data makes it easier for the readers to navigate through the dossier; in absence of tabulation, one of the readers usually makes the chart.
 Also #7, limiting the maximum length of personal statements to 12 pages, was discussed.
 Prof. Steiner insisted that this policy did not contradict any DRC guidelines since none of them mandate statements of at least 12 pages.
 Also, reviews this fall will start as early as October 1st.
 The URC will report on the efficacy of these procedures at the faculty meeting no later than April 2006.
 The ensuing discussion suggested that shorter, more succinct statements are more helpful to the candidate.
 Furthermore, these guidelines do not have to be approved by CAFT since they do not contradict DRC statements.
-As it seemed necessary for these changes to be agreed upon before May 1st, when the URC will present these guidelines for next year with the understanding that #6 and #7 be strong recommendations rather than mandated.
+As it seemed necessary for these changes to be agreed upon before May 1st, when the URC will present these guidelines to the candidates, Prof. Marsh moved that the faculty accepts the new URC guidelines for next year with the understanding that #6 and #7 be strong recommendations rather than mandated.
 The motion was voted on and passed.